sbx79/goit-markup-hw-03/README.md

 * classifying photos into studio and portfolio folders
 * photo optimization
 * reorganization of css code into sections according to page design (from top to bottom)
+* Minor changes in the logo and portfolio items